+The Irish Coffee is the perfect cocktail called for by nights drawing in and colder days.
 The idea of an ‘Irish Coffee’ typically conjures visions of a murky concoction of whiskey, coffee and Baileys Irish cream.
 And until about a decade ago, it was the bastardised version you’d receive at most bars around the world.
 However, thanks to the contemporary cocktail renaissance, bartenders have since reclaimed the Irish Coffee proper – an artful balance of lightly whipped cream layered atop a blend of dark-roasted coffee, Irish whiskey, and demerara sugar – giving new life to Ireland’s most iconic tipple.

 ‘For us [from Ireland], an Irish coffee is the perfect physical representation of the emotional warmth we wish to show our guests,’ Aaron Wall, co-owner of Homeboy Bars, says.
 ‘It’s like giving someone a hug, except it’s the drink that’s doing the hugging.’
 Wall’s sentiment is similar to that of Joe Sheridan, the bartender responsible for popularising the Irish Coffee back in the winter of 1943 at the Foynes terminal building in County Limerick.

 As the story goes, a flight departed from Ireland for New York, but was forced to turn back due to poor weather.
 As the passengers settled back in the terminal, Sheridan served something to calm their nerves, a riff on the ‘whisky coffee’ cocktail he’d first learned to make at the Dolphin Hotel in Dublin.
 (Although, this narrative is challenged by Wall who enjoys the version of the story where Sheridan supposedly made Irish Coffee for the pilots, not the passengers, with the layer of whipped cream used to mask the smell of alcohol.)